Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

-Finally, the consortium ensures that this middle relay did indeed vouch for the correctness of the next layer's encrypted identity by verifying \(s = \text{sig}_{R_2^{\text{id}}}(\text{ID}_2||K_3||R_2^{\text{id}})\).
-Knowing the middle relay's identity means that either a valid certificate is provided, or, more commonly, the relay's identity is stored in \name's consensus.
-Together, these verification steps convince the consortium that the exit received the claimed inner encrypted identity \(\text{ID}_2\) from the indicated predecessor relay, and that the exit relay acted according to the protocol.
+Together, these verification steps convince the consortium that the exit relay received the claimed inner encrypted identity $\text{ID}_2$ from the indicated predecessor relay and that the exit relay acted according to the protocol.
 If any of the preceding verifications fail, this would indicate a malicious exit relay and thus likely collusion with the client.